-Despite the explosion of experimental data, we do not understand the details of how phenotype arises from genotype and the environment.
-We are developing whole-cell computational models which comprehensively predict how cell behavior emerges from the molecular level by representing all of the biochemical activity inside cells.
+Despite the explosion of data, we do not understand the details of how phenotype arises from genotype and the environment.
+We are developing whole-cell computational models which aim to comprehensively predict how cell behavior emerges from the molecular level by representing all of the biochemical activity inside cells.
 Our goal is to use whole-cell models to transform bioengineering and medicine into rigorous, quantitative disciplines.
 For example, whole-cell models could enable bioengineers to design microbial genomes for a variety of industrial applications, as well as enable physicians to tailor medical therapy to individual patients.
-Our research is highly interdisciplinary, involving systems biology, genomics, bioinformatics, data integration, parallel simulation, optimization, software engineering, and data visualization, and highly team-oriented.
+Our research is highly interdisciplinary, involving systems biology, genomics, bioinformatics, data integration, numerical simulation, software engineering, and data visualization, and team-oriented.

 About the Institute for Genomics & Multiscale Biology and the Icahn School of Medicine at Mount Sinai

 The Karr Lab is a member of the Icahn Institute for Genomics & Multiscale Biology at the Icahn School of Medicine at Mount Sinai .
 The Icahn Institute aims to bring genomic technologies together with computational analyses to discover new disease mechanisms, develop new diagnostics, and identify new drug targets.
-The institute is a highly collaborative and interdisciplinary environment.
+The institute is a collaborative and interdisciplinary environment.

 Joining our team

 We're always looking for great people to join our team.
 Please contact Jonathan to explore opportunities to work with us.

-Currently, we are looking for additional team members to develop whole-cell models and whole-cell modeling tools:
+Currently, we are looking for additional team members to develop whole-cell models and tools for whole-cell modeling:

-Because whole-cell modeling is highly interdisciplinary, we're looking for people with a broad range of skills and experience.
-Applicants with related experience are also encouraged to apply.
+Because whole-cell modeling is highly interdisciplinary, we're looking for teammates with a broad range of relevant skills and experience.